wagtail/wagtail/docs/getting_started/tutorial.md

 This tutorial uses `http://127.0.0.1:8000` as the URL for your development server but depending on your setup, this could be a different IP address or port.
 Please read the console output of `manage.py runserver` to determine the correct URL for your local site.
 ```

-You can now access the [admin Interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface) by logging into <http://127.0.0.1:8000/admin> with the username and password that you entered while creating an admin user with `createsuperuser`.
+You can now access the [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface) by logging into <http://127.0.0.1:8000/admin> with the username and password that you entered while creating an admin user with `createsuperuser`.

 ![Screenshot of Wagtail’s dashboard, with "Welcome to the mysite Wagtail CMS" heading, 1 page, 0 images, 0 documents.
 Underneath is a "Your most recent edits" section, with the Home page listed](../_static/images/tutorial/tutorial_2.png)

 ## Extend the HomePage model

-Out of the box, the **home** app defines a blank `HomePage` model in `models.py`, along with a migration that creates a homepage and configures Wagtail to use it.
+Out of the box, the "home" app defines a blank `HomePage` model in `models.py`, along with a migration that creates a homepage and configures Wagtail to use it.

 Edit `home/models.py` as follows, to add a `body` field to the model: